 When it came to casting, I preferred to work with friends rather than professional actors.
 The main cast (Georgia, Robin, and Olive) are real-life grandmother, daughter, and granddaughter, and live down the street from me.
 Together, we did a lot of script analysis, but skipped rehearsals.
 Instead, we shot every run-through on set.
 In this way, I attempted to capture more spontaneous performances.

-Georgia’s Line was shot over four days in January 2020, two months before covid-19 was declared a global pandemic.
+Georgia’s Line was shot over four days in January 2020, on unceded Western Abenaki land.

 Principal photography took place in Brattleboro, VT, and in Unity, NH, at the Quaker City Land Trust, a cooperative community established in the 1970’s and still active today.
-Having completed films on 16mm, SD, and HD video, I was excited to try a new format – to use 4K video to capture all the beauty of southern Vermont.
+Having completed films on 16mm, SD, and HD video, I was excited to try a new format; we used a Blackmagic Ursa Mini shooting 4K video to capture all the beauty of southern Vermont.